-

 What size heat pump is needed for a 40x60 building?

-This will depend on several factors, including local climate, insulation, and the interior height of the structure.
 As a rule of thumb, you will need approx. 30 BTUs of heat output per 1 sq. ft. of space.
-So, a 40x60x14 building will require around 126,000 BTUs and a 40x60x16 building will require around 144,000 BTUs
+So, a 40x60x14 building will require around 126,000 BTUs and a 40x60x16 building will require around 144,000 BTUs.

 -